Swate101/Clustering_Exercises/README.md

 # Clustering_Exercises
-These are the Exercises for refrence and a requirment
+Exercises for the code up Program
+Also a copy of Final report used in some of the exercises